itsRoze/4RL-Prototype/README.md

 1. Push migration to Supabase `supabase db push`
 2. Add questions to _questionnaire_ table
+3. Turn on Realtime in Supabase for the match table
-3. Add environment variables to Vercel with production keys
+4. Add environment variables to Vercel with production keys